HubRise/website/content/blog/20240715-google-sheets-dashboard/en/__post.md

 - Set up notifications for high-value orders or specific conditions
 - Integrate with other apps available in Make.com

-While we have used Make.com in this guide, you can apply similar principles with other automation platforms like Zapier, n8n, or even build your own solution using a programming language if you want to give it a try.
+While we have used Make.com in this guide, you can apply similar principles with other automation platforms like Zapier or n8n.
+You can even build your own solution using a programming language if you want to give it a try.

 Happy automating!